gabrielganzer/RTL-PowerOptimization/README.md

 ## DOCUMENTATION

 The main script file describing the procedure can be found in the *dualVth.tcl* file, refer to *tcl_scripts* folder for other procedures used throughout the project.

-## LICENSE

-The source code of the project is licensed under the GPLv3 license, unless otherwise stated.